telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-key-features.md

 ![PdfViewer ContinuousScroll](images/pdfviewer-continuous-scroll.png "PdfViewer ContinuousScroll")

-And when LayoutMode is set to SinglePage:
+And when the LayoutMode property is set to SinglePage:

 ![PdfViewer SinglePage](images/pdfviewer-single-page.png "PdfViewer SinglePage")